 To communicate we have two languages, a word-language and a number-language.
 The word-language assigns words to things in sentences with a subject and a verb and an object or predicate, 'This is a chair'.
-As does the number-language assigning numbers to like things, 'the 3 chairs have 4 legs each', abbreviated to 'the total is 3 fours', or 'T = 3 4s' or 'T = 34'.
+As does the number-language assigning numbers to like things, 'the 3 chairs have 4 legs each', abbreviated to 'the total is 3 fours', or 'T = 3 4s' or 'T = 3\4'.

 Both languages have a meta-language, a grammar, describing the language, describing the world.
 Thus, the sentence 'this is a chair' leads to a meta-sentence 'is' is a verb'.
-Likewise, the sentence 'T = 34' leads to a meta-sentence ''' is an operation'.
+Likewise, the sentence 'T = 3\4' leads to a meta-sentence '\' is an operation'.
 And since the meta-language speaks about the language, the language should be taught and learned before the meta-language.
 Which is the case with the word-language, and with the number-language in its original form where mathematics was a common name for algebra and geometry both rooted in the physical fact Many.
-But in its present self-referring set-based form, mathematics has turned into 'meta-matism', a grammar for the number-language as means.
+But in its present self-referring set-based form, mathematics has turned into 'meta-matism', a grammar for the number-language seen as the goal in mathematics education, using both the outside world and the number-language as means.
 So, by its self-reference and by its difference from many-matics, mathe-matics has a goal displacement.